ImpromptAI/openplugin/docs/source/plugin_developers/using_the_openapi_document.rst

 Using the OpenAPI Document
 ==========================

-The Manifest File has a link to the `OpenAPI document <https://swagger.io/specification>`_ that describes your API.
+The OpenPlugin Manifest has a link to the `OpenAPI document <https://swagger.io/specification>`_ that describes your API.

 If you have a large API with many operations, we suggest you create a small OpenAPI file with only the APIs you want to expose in your plugin.